The-Back-Room/Aero7-11/README.md

  - TheDolphinSlayer: Added the Windows 7 alt tab resources.
  - All Windows 7 Aero theme for Windows 10/11 developers: I took bits from various such themes.

-I cannot take credit for this theme, except in a few very places.
+I cannot take credit for this theme, except in a few places.
 I just took the Windows 7 designs, merged them with the Windows 11 aero.msstyles, then put everything into one place to implement it.
 I do this with the hope that it will help Windows 11 user looking for a good Windows 7 theme for their system.